haimeili/HummingBird/docs/design_docs_updated.md

       * In the leaf node level of the actor tree (actors maintaining the data in LSH table), apply the replication techniques, where we save data in multiple nodes and we apply a dynamic replication factor....(Scarlet), then use the power-of-two choices to select data (need rebalance)

+      * change the index of the element by adding a random key, (very similar to how to mitigate HBase read/write pressure), and searching the similar items are transformed to a range query. (*)

 2. fault-tolerance

    2.1 persist data in the disk with journal or snapshot